Anne Kantor Fellows

 Daniel Bleakley (2022) | Daniel Bleakley is a climate action and electric vehicle advocate and was an Anne Kantor Fellow under the Australia Institute's Climate & Energy Program.

-Daniel is the creator and host of Coal Miners Driving Teslas, a popular YouTube series in which he takes politicians, celebrities and everyday Australians out for a spin in his Tesla Model 3 Performance, and encourages them to ‘just plant it’.
+Daniel is the creator and host of Coal Miners Driving Teslas, a popular YouTube series in which he takes politicians, celebrities and everyday Australians out for a spin in his Tesla and encourages them to ‘just plant it’.
 The popular series has gained international media attention for its fun approach to engaging people on climate action and electric vehicles.

 Liam Carter (2021) | Liam Carter was an inaugural Anne Kantor Fellow with The Australia Institute in 2021.
-Prior to joining The Australia Institute he worked as a parliamentary and policy advisor to various state and federal MPs, and worked in the NGO sector.
-He holds a Master of National Security Policy from the ANU.
+Before joining The Australia Institute, he worked as a parliamentary and policy advisor to various state and federal MPs and worked in the NGO sector.

 During his time as an Anne Kantor Fellow, Liam worked on a range of reports covering the resources sector, economics, national security and technology.
 He gave expert evidence in front of a Senate inquiry, advised foreign government agencies, and was seconded to the office of a federal MP.